nomaxg/fullstack-take-home/README.md

 ## Testing
 To run API tests, navigate to the `server` directory and run `yarn test`.
 Running the server tests will reset the database, so run `yarn populatedb` after testing.

+## Other Commands
+- Run `yarn stopdb` to stop the database
+- Run `yarn resetdb` to reset the database

 ## Implementation Notes
 This was a fun exercise!
 It's been awhile since I've used the React/Node stack and it was interesting to see how the React API has evolved.
 I found [hooks](https://reactjs.org/docs/hooks-intro.html) to be particularly useful.
 I also experimented a bit with user authorization and authentication, hashing passwords with [bcrypt](https://en.wikipedia.org/wiki/Bcrypt) and using JSON web tokens.
-On the interface side, material-ui made it very easy to style the app.
+On the interface side, [material-ui](https://material-ui.com/) made it very easy to style the app.